Colorado horse racing betting is legal for anyone 18 or older.

 - Lucille Rowe Derby: $60,000 est. purse, open to 3yo quarter horses, held each June

-Colorado OTB Locations
+Colorado Off-Track Betting Locations

 Colorado is home to multiple off-track betting locations (OTBs) where customers may bet on and watch live horse racing via simulcast.